 Create a New Project in IRBNet

-WIRB will bill the sponsor directly, if allowed.
-Include this information on the WIRB Billing Section of the Initial Review Form.
+WCG will bill the sponsor directly, if allowed.
+Include this information on the WCG Billing Section of the Initial Review Form.

 Create a New Package in IRBNet under the same project